UW Health Masterpieces

 A Blank Canvas

 This particular mix of styles (conceptual painting + paper) was new territory for our team.
-We bounced ideas to get started, even looking at machine-learning capabilities for the paint element.
+We bounced ideas around to get started, even looking at machine-learning capabilities for the paint element.

 Needless to say, a lot of R&D helped us to establish the right balance between the two techniques, and helped make the animation sing.